CSCfi/csc-user-guide/docs/support/faq/why-cant-i-connect-to-my-vm-in-pouta.md

 ### Floating IP

 Before connecting to a cPouta VM, it is necessary to add a Floating IP.
-This step is not necessary in ePouta, indeed ePouta does not provide Virtual IPs, one must connect directly to the Private ip.
+This step is not necessary in ePouta, indeed ePouta does not provide Virtual IPs, one must connect directly to the Private IP.

 In order to add a virtual ip, follow the [Post creation step](/cloud/pouta/launch-vm-from-web-gui/#post-creation-step) guide.